nukopian/DBIx-Squirrel/README.md

 The `prepare` method interface is identical in form to that provided by the `DBI`.

-`DBIx::Squirrel` permitted the use of one of a number of valid placeholder styles (`:name`, `:number`, `$number`, `?number`, `?`) within the statement-string.
+`DBIx::Squirrel` permits the use of one of a number of valid placeholder styles (`:name`, `:number`, `$number`, `?number`, `?`) within the statement-string.